National Memorial for Peace and Justice: Description

 In the landscaped area outside the monument are benches where visitors can sit to reflect.
-These are dedicated to commemorating such activists as journalist Ida B. Wells, who in the 1890s risked her life to report that lynchings were more about economic competition of blacks and whites, than actual assaults by blacks of whites.
+These commemorate such activists as journalist Ida B. Wells, who in the 1890s risked her life to report that lynchings were more about economic competition of blacks and whites, than actual assaults by blacks of whites.
 Laid in rows on the ground are steel columns corresponding to those hanging in the Memorial.
 These columns are intended to be temporary.
 The Equal Justice Initiative is asking representatives of each of the counties to claim their monument and establish a memorial on home ground to lynching victims, and to conduct related public education.
 The placing of these monuments is that last step of EJI's Community Remembrance Project, and a memorial beam is placed when a community has engaged with and discussed issues of racial violence both in the past and present in their communities.
 EJI hopes that the monument in the community will "stand as a symbolic reminder of the community’s continuing efforts to truthfully grapple with painful racial history, challenge injustice where it exists in their own lives, and vow never to repeat the terror and violence of the past."

 A month after the monument's opening, the Montgomery Advertiser reported that citizens in Montgomery County were considering asking for their column.
-Both county and the city of Montgomery officials were also discussing this.
+Both county and the city of Montgomery officials were discussing this.